Snaacky/thewiki/docs/advanced/muxing.md

 - Cropping black bars allows the video to fill the entire screen.
 A couple of common examples would be letterboxed content on ultrawide displays or pillarboxed content on 4:3 displays, where black bars would otherwise prevent the video from filling the entire screen
 - On 16:9 displays where cropping would result in black bars regardless, it's still beneficial because it avoids [dirty lines](https://silentaperture.gitlab.io/mdbook-guide/filtering/dirty_lines.html) caused by scaling

+!!!warning
+You must check that the aspect ratio is consistent throughout the entire file and only crop the smallest value.
+It's possible that the video might switch aspect ratio during its runtime, in which case a careless crop can result in the unintended removal of content.
+Thoroughly check for such changes before making any adjustments.
+!!!

 #### Two ways to crop